 I heard the soft grunts before I started over the small hill.
 No memory registered to associate the odd sound with anything familiar, so I kept walking.
-Reaching the top of the small hill, I stopped to examine the pile of shag carpet that was twisting and turning on the trail ahead – dust and debris flying.
+Reaching the top of the small hill, I stopped to examine the pile of shag carpet twisting and turning on the trail ahead – dust and debris flying.

 “Crap,” I said, taking a step back!
 Grunts, dust, carpet – the light bulb flickered.
 A large grizzly was taking a dust bath in the middle of the trail, rubbing itself on a stump beside the path.

 I couldn’t go back.
 Long-distance hikers DID NOT backtrack.
 Just like runners did not run the extra mile, or chefs use Crisco.
-I could not go around, with a drop off to the river on my left and a cliff about 40 yards to my right – so I waited.
+I could not go around, with a drop-off to the river on my left and a cliff about 40 yards to my right – so I waited.

 The twisting stopped, and small, beady brown eyes turned my way, followed by a massive square, flat head.
 He had seen me.
 I was about to be eaten.
 The head lowered, and the dust bath resumed – legs pinwheeling and dirt flying.
 The bear was indifferent to my presence, and I offered zero threat.
 So, I waited.

-About five minutes passed before I began singing my “Devil Went Down to Georgia” tune again with no response, but much faster pinwheeling of the bear’s massive legs.
+About five minutes passed before I began singing my “Devil Went Down to Georgia” tune again with no response but much faster pinwheeling of the bear’s massive legs.
 Sighing, I lightly clacked my poles together, and after not even a glance in my direction, I knocked them together harder.

-The louder noise made the Grizzly pause in his rolling and sat up to study me.
+The louder noise made the Grizzly pause in his rolling and sit up to study me.
 I felt my heart stop for a moment as our eyes met.
 He looked utterly unconcerned with me as he rolled to his feet, turned away, and began walking down the trail.

 It was so big.

 The Grizzly had not moved far ahead, and I had not seen him over the rise.
-He tilted his head back, smelling the air before dropping down out of sight.
+He tilted his head back, smelling the air before dropping out of sight.
 This time I stood and waited for at least 15 minutes.

 To say I was terrified was an understatement.
 Continuing to move slowly with my bear spray in one hand and hiking poles in the other, I spoke to the bear in low, calm tones.
 I had already made a big mistake by not backtracking, so hopefully, I could get out of this situation by staying quiet.